sugarlabs/turtleblocksjs/guide/README.md

 A note about Chroma: In the Munsell system, the maximum chroma of each hue varies with value.
-To simplify the model, if the chroma specified is greated than the maximum chroma available for a hue/value pair, the maximum chroma available is used.
+To simplify the model, if the chroma specified is greater than the maximum chroma available for a hue/value pair, the maximum chroma available is used.

 The *Set Color* block maps the three dimensions of the Munsell color